-Beginning in 2014, the GLOBE Community Awards has become an integral part of Victoria’s LGBTI community
+Beginning in 2014, the GLOBE Community Awards has become an integral part of Victoria’s LGBTIQ community

 Delivering a prominent awards program